fantasycalendar/FoundryVTT-Sequencer/README.md

     - `cacheLocation: boolean` - causes the given object's location to be cached immediately rather than retrieved during the Sequence's runtime
 - *Effects* - Added `.snapToGrid()` which snaps the effect to the given location's closest grid section
 - *Effects* - Added `.scaleToObject()` which scales the effect to the bounds of the object, with an optional scalar on top of that
+- *Effects* - Added `.zeroSpriteRotation()` which causes an effect's sprite to remain un-rotated when its container rotates in animations
 - *Effects* - Tweaked `.size()` to also accept only one of height or width, the other will be automatically resized to keep the effect's ratio
 - *Effects* - Fixed `.persist()`ing effects with an end duration that doesn't loop would not properly stop at its end duration
 - *Effects* - Improved look of transparent .webm files